Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 Does homeowners insurance cover damage that happens during a renovation?

 Standard homeowners insurance offers limited coverage during a renovation.
 It may cover sudden and accidental losses unrelated to construction activity, but damage caused by contractor error, construction-related incidents, or work performed on the structure is typically excluded.
-For comprehensive protection during active work, builder's risk insurance is recommended.
+For comprehensive protection during active work in 2026, builder's risk insurance or a dwelling under construction endorsement is recommended.
 Always notify your insurer before work begins to understand exactly what your policy will and won't cover.

 Do I need to notify my insurance company before starting a renovation?